Sergey0101010/InterviewQuestions/springbase.md

 - **Message-Driven** reactive systems need to establish a boundary between components by relying on asynchronous message passing

+## What is publisher-subscriber model?
+Publisher-subscriber model is based on decoupling components in a system, which means that components can interact without being tightly coupled, this model involves publisher and subscribers, making it a messaging pattern.
+Publishers are responsible for sending messages to the system, while subscribers are responsible for receiving those messages.

 ## What is Spring WebFlux?
 Spring WebFlux is Spring's reactive-stack web framework it's alternative to Spring MVC.